samhuk/plot-pack/src/app/components/chart/chart/README.md

 # Chart

-This represents the main chart, or "plot area", of the components.
+This represents the main chart, or "plot area", of the component.
 This draws various things:
 * The main plot base, i.e. axes lines, marker lines, marker labels, grid lines, etc.
 * Datum markers for each series
 * Connecting line for each series